awsdocs/aws-ruby-developer-guide/doc_source/sns-recipes.rst

 =========================================

-The following example enables the resource with the ARN :code:`my-resource-arn` to publish to the topic with the :code:`ARN my-topic-arn` in the region :code:`us-west-2`.
+The following example enables the resource with the ARN :code:`my-resource-arn` to publish to the topic with the :code:`ARN my-topic-arn` in the :code:`us-west-2` region.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/sns/sns-ruby-example-enable-resource.rb
    :lines: 13-38